carlos-henrique-dev/kitty_gallery/README.md

 To run de project use: `yarn start`

-To test de project use: `npm test`
+To test de project use: `yarn test`

 ## Screenshots